blubeta/documentation/firebase-gtm/gtm.md

 ### Tips:

 - Always use camelCase and not snake_case, GTM has a hard time parsing snake_case for some reason
-- Make sure in Scheme OS_ACTIVITY_MODE is de-selected, if it exists, kill it with fire...
+- Make sure in Scheme OS_ACTIVITY_MODE is de-selected or destroyed (probably destroyed is better)
+- For most Events Tracking to end up on GA, they need a Event Action, Event Label, and Event Category
+- Clean your build everytime you update a container, and maybe even delete your emulator settings - otherwise it will be cached and won't look to update the container

 ## Setting Up

-### Container for use with Firebase Analytics
+### General Container Set Up with Firebase

 - Container Tag Type: Universal Analytics
 - Track Type: Event